Advocacy

 Outcome of 2024 Legislative Session

-• Prevent abusive litigation (HB2657)
+• Act 252 – prevent abusive litigation

 Forty one AAUW of Hawaiʻi members and partners had a great time meeting with state legislators to advocate for paid family and medical leave and affordable childcare on March 7th.